Pedophilia: Too Disgusting to Discuss, Too Dangerous Not To

 Recently, I learned that an old neighborhood friend, a star high-school athlete who went on to play college baseball, had returned to his hometown, met a 15-year-old boy on-line, drove 1,000 miles to the city where he lived, and sexually assaulted him.
 Sadly, this sexual predator, who is currently serving several years in prison, was a long-time Little League baseball coach.
 It is alleged that he assaulted numerous young boys in his hometown, including one of them more than 20 times.

-Recently, I received an 11-page, single-spaced letter from a penitent child molester who has been in prison for the past 10 years.
+Some time ago, I received an 11-page, single-spaced letter from a penitent child molester who has been in prison for the past 10 years.
 Prompted by an article he read from Apologetics Press on the subject of “Homosexuality and Public Education” (see Lyons, 2011), the prisoner (whom I’ll simply refer to as John) began his letter by referring to the “danger inherent in promoting homosexuality (the pro-homosexual agenda) to impressionable children.”
 He wrote:

 When the public school system pushes a pro-homosexual agenda on to young children and says it’s okay for two men or two women to fall in love and live just like a married man and woman, they’re unwittingly helping the pederast with the grooming process.
 They’re not making children any safer.
 They’re putting at least the boys at a greater risk.
 Why?
 Because school teachers—the most influential people in most children’s lives—are telling them that being “gay” isn’t anything bad.
 A pederast who lives in an area where a pro-homosexuality agenda is promoted in the public school systems will know this is being taught and will not hesitate in the least to use this to groom and manipulate the boy he wants to molest into a sexual encounter.
 It’s a foundation (the pro-homosexual agenda) the pederast can and will build upon (emp. added).